MarKamenov/consultants/README.md

 Run `yarn test` to execute the unit tests via [Karma](https://karma-runner.github.io).

+## Deployment

+This project is deployed on Vercel and can be accessed at: [https://v0-consultants-imvn4mwd4ge.vercel.app/home?page=1&per_page=10](https://v0-consultants-imvn4mwd4ge.vercel.app/home?page=1&per_page=10)

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI README](https://github.com/angular/angular-cli/blob/master/README.md).